PlasmaFlare/plasma-baba-mods/readme.md

 # Plasma's mods - Baba Is You

-**Current compatable Baba Is You version: Beta 433c on PC**
+**Current compatable Baba Is You version: 438C on PC**

-This is a merged collection of all of my Baba mods I made so far.
-Download this if you want to use all of my mods at once rather than individually.
+This is a merged collection of all of my Baba mods I made so far.y.

 **Note:** in the future I'll add more mods directly to this modpack rather than making a github page for each of them.
 But since the below mods are pretty big I'll keep the old github pages open in case anyone wants to download them seperately.